westphae/stratux/content/howto/index.md

 It goes without saying that this is best done on the ground, with the engine off...

 The calibration routine uses gravity to tell the algorithm which way is which.
-On the Settings page, if you click on "Calibrate AHRS Sensors", it will guide you through this process.
+On the Settings page, if you click on "Set AHRS Sensor Orientation", it will guide you through this process.

 [![Web UI Calibrate Screenshot](/img/screenshot_calibrate.png "Stratux Web UI AHRS Calibrate screenshot")](/img/screenshot_calibrate.png)